 This post may contain affiliate links to items I love, and I am confident you will too!
 All opinions are my own, however, I may receive a small commission on purchases.
 As an Amazon Associate I earn from qualifying purchases.
 For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

 I’ve lost the baby weight after both babies 2 and 3 with all my pregnancies being very close together.
 Losing the weight, only to start gaining it again can be a little depressing.
 Having a baby, not losing the baby weight, then getting pregnant again is even less fun!
 My boys are 2 years and less apart, which doesn’t leave a whole lot of time to bounce back before getting pregnant again.
 I’ve finally started running consistently again after taking years off.
-I’ve also just started really repairing my core and pelvic muscles.
+I’ve also just started repairing my core and pelvic muscles.
 Since writing this post, I’ve become a Pre/Post Natal Fitness Specialist and created The Postpartum Cure.
-This is a holistic program that focuses on a diet for breastfeeding mamas to keep their milk supply while losing weight, an ab rehab program and workouts to repair and rebuild your body after baby.
+This is a holistic program that focuses on a diet for breastfeeding mamas to keep their milk supply while losing weight, an ab rehab program, and workouts to repair and rebuild your body after a baby.

 There are a lot of factors that go into why losing the baby weight after baby 2, 3, or more is difficult.
 The weight creeps on, then you become used to it and so does your body.
 Our bodies adapt with a higher fat percentage.
 This makes it hard to start using fat as fuel, even while breastfeeding.
 Our bodies naturally store extra fat and water while pregnant to make breast milk.
 But, if there is excess fat left over that stays until the next pregnancy, our bodies adjust and want to stay at that fat percentage.